 It is always a good idea to get important documents, accounts, and information squared away before you actually have to.
 What is a revocable trust, and do you need one?

-A revocable trust (living trust) is legally in existence during your lifetime, has a trustee who currently serves, and owns property which you have transferred to it during your lifetime.
+A revocable trust (living trust) is legally in existence during your lifetime, has a trustee who currently serves, and owns property that you have transferred to it during your lifetime.

 Important Terms You Should Know